 |

-Within the next three days, solar activity is expected to be low to moderate with a chance for M-class flares.
-The geomagnetic field is expected to reach active levels for short periods on 30 Sep and be quiet to unsettled on 1-2 Oct. |
+| Within the next three days, solar activity is expected to be low to moderate with little chance for M-class flares.
+The geomagnetic field is expected to reach isolated active to mionr storm levels on 16-17 Nov due to the effects of the recurrent coronal hole high speed stream and the CME from 14 Nov.
+It will be quiet to unsettled for the rest of the time. |

 |